-A concept surely as old as time itself, the comedy double act has been a mainstay on British TV since the box was invented and before that they had us cackling round the wireless.
+A concept surely as old as time itself, the comedy double act has been a mainstay on British TV since the box was invented.
+Before that they had us howling with laughter round the wireless and in the days when everything was sepia we were queuing round the block to witness their Music Hall performances or having a chuckle over a pint in our local pubs and clubs.
 We run down some of the most iconic comedy double acts of all time.

 1. French & Saunders

-‘French & Saunders’ was a hugely popular sitcom running from the late ’80s until the early ’90s with numerous seasonal specials to follow.
-At the time, it was one of the biggest budget comedy shows the BBC had produced.
-The pair met at the Central School of Speech and Drama in 1978 and launched their career at alternative London comedy club The Comic Strip in the early ’80s, eventually attracting the eye of TV producers.
+‘French & Saunders’ was a hugely popular sitcom running from 1987 until 1996 with numerous mini-series and seasonal specials to follow.
+At the time, it was one of the biggest budget comedy shows the BBC had produced with elaborate sets, costume and makeup.
+The pair met at the Central School of Speech and Drama in 1978 and launched their career at alternative London comedy club The Comic Strip in the early 1980’s, eventually attracting the eye of TV producers.
 Dawn French and Jennifer Saunders are now arguably best known for The Vicar of Dibley and Absolutely Fabulous respectively.

 2. Baddiel & Skinner